Cheadle Hulme: Landmarks

 Oak Meadow Park is a small park on Station Road, with a large grass area and woodland.
 In the early 2000s it was renovated and refurbished, with new fences, benches and footpaths.
 The project to maintain and improve the park is a continuous process overseen by a local volunteer group.
 The park is used for special community events throughout the year.

-Bruntwood Park has a variety of facilities, including orienteering, an 18-hole, par 3 pitch and putt golf course, children's play areas, football pitches, and a BMX track.
-Bruntwood Park is also home to The Bowmen of Bruntwood, an archery club.
-Bruntwood Park is a Grade B Site of Biological Interest, and in 1999 was given a Green Flag Award for its high standards.
+Bruntwood Park has a variety of facilities, including orienteering, an 18-hole, par three pitch and putt golf course, children's play areas, football pitche, and a BMX track.
+It is also home to The Bowmen of Bruntwood, an archery club.
+It is a Grade B Site of Biological Interest, and in 1999 was given a Green Flag Award for its high standards.
 The land it occupies was once a large estate, which at one time included a stud farm.
 Bruntwood Hall, a Victorian Gothic building constructed in 1861, has been used for various purposes, including serving as Cheadle and Gatley Town Hall from 1944 until 1959.
-It is now a hotel and since the 1940s the park has been open to the public.
+It is now a hotel and, since the 1940s, the park has been open to the public.

 Around 300 men from Cheadle Hulme served in the First World War, and it was decided that those who died should be commemorated.
 Various ideas, including a library and clock tower, were suggested and in the end a cenotaph was built on the corner of Ravenoak Road and Manor Road in 1921.
 It was designed by British architect Arthur Beresford Pite and created by sculptor Benjamin Clemens.
 Additions for later wars have been made.

 Transport

-Road
+Roads

 Although most of the roads in the area date from the 20th century, there are many older roads formed from ancient routes.
 Cheadle Road possibly originated in Roman times and Ack Lane (formerly Hack Lane) is named after Hacon, a local Saxon landowner.
 Hulme Hall Road is named for the landmark it runs through and has existed since at least the 18th century.
 Until the 20th century, the roads were little more than country lanes and most traffic consisted of horsedrawn carriages, carts and milk floats.
 The roads were about half as wide as they are currently and have all since been widened to accommodate the increasing amount of traffic.
 The first cars appeared in Cheadle Hulme in the early 1900s, but horse-drawn vehicles were the main form of transport until the 1920s.
 A bus, known as the Rattler, was introduced around this time and ran a service through the area.
 It was, however, very slow and noisy, as its name suggests.

 The A34 Cheadle by-pass passes nearby; the A5419 and B5095 roads traverse Cheadle Hulme.